UlinduP/ulindup.github.io/_pages/about.md

 - Oct.
 2024, One paper accepted at TENCON2024.

 ## Publications
 - Nov.
-2024, Video Summarisation with Incident & Context Information using GenAI, IECON 2024
+2024, Video Summarisation with Incident and Context Information using Generative AI, IECON 2024
 - Dec.
 2024, Large Language Models for Video Surveillance Applications, TENCON 2024